 What is included in the State and Local Tax (SALT) Deduction?

-The SALT deduction allows taxpayers to deduct either their state income tax or state sales tax.
-In addition, state and local property taxes are deductible as well.
-As of tax year 2018, the cap on the SALT deduction (property and income (or sales) taxes combined) is $10,000.
+The SALT deduction allows taxpayers to deduct either their state income tax or state sales tax, plus state and local property taxes.
+As of tax year 2018, the cap on the SALT deduction (income (or sales) tax plus property taxes combined) is $10,000.

 For more information regarding how tax reform has affected the SALT deduction, read What You Need to Know About The State and Local Tax (SALT) Deduction.